samozzy/theatre/README.md

-# theatre
-Theatre Portfolio for Sam Osborne
+# Theatre Portfolio for Sam Osborne